 I was an obsessive science fiction reader, but I connected with the ideas, not the characters.
 Larry Niven never wrote about anyone who was my age and full of pain.
-Chris wrote about how wounded teens could be at a loss for how to navigate the world and find a bearing with their friends.
+In the New Mutants and X-Men, Chris wrote about how wounded teens could be at a loss for how to navigate the world and find a bearing with their friends.

 The story in #18 was disjointed, haunting, full of bad dreams and traumatized teens on the run.